The Two Systems of Values

 Benefit is gained out of applying truths for the purpose of creation of something desirable.
-This can be observed in the essence of all inventions of machines or various devices.
+This can be observed in the essence of all inventions of various devices.
 The example of the invention of a practical light bulb for homes by Thomas Edison in 1879 - indicates that applying the truth (the facts of the laws of electricity) to reality – results in a product, which manifests the value of benefit.
 All laws of physics, in particular electricity, and the conversion of electrical energy into heat and visible light – were known (truth) long before the invention.
 But only after Edison, through steady efforts, applied their truth to a durable conductor – the remarkable power of knowledge and efforts resulted in creating benefit for self and others.

 The Impact of Values on Society

 Motivated by Goodness, Beauty and Benefit, people's activity influences their lives and that of others.
 Because of the interconnectedness of individual and society, the goal of creating benefit for social good cannot be maintained by denying or overriding the benefit of individual (such as the implication of Utilitarianism, which can lead to preference or bias towards the benefit of 'the majority' of people on account of many individuals from social minorities).